dhia619/Licence-plate-detector-TN/README.md

-# Tunisian Car Plate Detection using YOLOv8 🚗📋:flag-tn:
+# Tunisian Car License Plate Detection using YOLOv8 🚗📋🇹🇳:

 This repository contains a fine-tuned YOLOv8 model for detecting car license plates in tunisia.
 The model has been trained and optimized for accurate plate detection in various environments.
 The `tn_car_license_plate.pt` file provided here contains the trained weights of the model.